 It does not hurt to take electives in subjects that might be part of your college education or help you to get a part-time job while you're in college, especially if those electives carry AP credit or an honors label.
-For example, it is useful to gain skills in computer-aided design, or robotics if you want to be an engineer, as long as you take and do well in the hardest math and science classes.
-Prospective business majors might want to take accounting or marketing courses along with advanced placement courses in mathematics and statistics.
+For example, it is useful to gain skills in computer-aided deost college-bound students ested in a business major, take the sign, or robotics if you want to be WI wish that they could finish most demanding courses that your an engineer, as long as you take and their most difficult courses as ju- high school has to offer in econom- do well in the hardest math and sciniors and ease up a bit when they ics, mathematics and statistics; ence classes.
+Prospective business enter their senior year.
+After all, those will help you confirm your in- majors might want to take accountthey are already applying to col- terests or lead you to consider other ing or marketing courses along with advanced placement courses in mathematics and statistics.